-Many pets will have skin conditions which are allergy based.
+Many pet skin conditions are allergy based.
 This can be an allergy to fleas (flea bite hypersensitivity), grasses or dust mites (contact allergies), foods (less common) or Atopy – a syndrome where pets are allergic to every day things including the above due to a barrier/skin dysfunction.
 These pets often have chronic/multiple ear/eye/skin infections.
 This skin dysfunction is primarily a reduction in or lack of protective oils in the skin.

-Support for these animals is a three pronged approach:
+Support for these animals with a skin condition is a three pronged approach:

-If you pet currently has serve redness, lumps/bumps, cuts from self scratching which have become inflamed and infected, this needs to be address first.
+If your pet currently has serve redness, lumps/bumps, cuts from self scratching which have become inflamed and infected, this needs to be address first.